ethereum/ethereum-org-website/src/content/contributing/style-guide/index.md

 Many of the topics covered on ethereum.org are technically complex.
 To reduce confusion to the reader, terms should be used consistently.
 For example, don't cycle back-and-forth between proof-of-work and PoW at random.

+[Content standartization](/style-guide/content-standartization/) - Read more about proper usage of terminology and other aspects such as how to properly add an image, atribute etc.

 ## Anything else? {#anything-else}